neonkore/Nunicode/README.md

 Case mapping is full Unicode casemapping when string might grow in size, e.g. "Maße" (German) uppercases to "MASSE".

-Case-insensitive collation is using ``nu_to_upper()`` internally, as opposed to case-folding described by Unicode standard, to reduce library size.

 ## Strings collation